 Evaluatees have a right to an appeal to the State Evaluation Appeals Panel as outlined in KRS 156.557 and the relevant regulations.
 Any appeal to the State Evaluation Appeals Panel is limited to the record of proceedings at the local level and limited to the procedures used at the local level and cannot be based on the professional judgment of the evaluator.

-Appendix G
+Appendix H

 GLOSSARY OF EVALUATION TERMS AND DEFINITIONS